mdtanker/python_package_template/CONTRIBUTING.md

 ### Conda-Forge
 Once the new version is on PyPI, within a few hours a bot will automatically open a new PR in the [samplepackagename conda-forge feedstock](https://github.com/conda-forge/samplepackagename-feedstock).
 Go through the checklist on the PR.
 Most of the time the only actions needs are updated any changes made to the dependencies since the last release.
 Merge the PR and the new version will be available on conda-forge shortly.

-Once the new version is on conda, update the binder .yml file, as below.

 ## Update the dependencies

 To add or update a dependencies, add it to `pyproject.toml` either under `dependencies` or `optional-dependencies`.
 This will be included in the next build uploaded to PyPI.

-If you add a dependency necessary for using the package, make sure to add it to the Binder config file and update the `environment.yml` file in the repository.
+If you add a dependency necessary for using the package, make sure to update the `environment.yml` file in the repository.
 See below.